Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/svtav1.md

 # SVT-AV1 Parameters

-This page is a very high-level overview of relevant SVT-AV1 information and parameters you should know about to make informed encoding decisions.
+This page is a high-level overview of relevant
+SVT-AV1 information and parameters you should know about to make informed encoding decisions.
 Explanations behind certain parameters are included, but the primary focus is to provide a list of go-to parameters we recommend to make the most out of the AV1 format.

 These parameters are aimed at high-efficiency video encoding, with a focus on visual appeal.
 Transparency remains an area where SVT-AV1 has room for improvement at this point in time, so expect some visible quality loss